-To be considered for admission to Albion, an international student must complete an application packet that includes the following:
+To be considered for admission to Albion, an international student must complete the admission procedures including the following:

-Financial Aid -- American students at Albion College pay anywhere from half of the cost of their education up to the full cost.
+Financial Aid—American students at Albion College pay anywhere from half of the cost of their education up to the full cost.
 International students should consider an Albion education an investment the student, family and sponsors are willing to make.
-Albion College does not provide international students with full financial support, but does offer competitive academic scholarships of up to half of the comprehensive first-year costs per year for students with exceptional academic and co-curricular achievements.
-Scholarship levels are determined by the vice president for enrollment.
+Few colleges and universities in the United States provide financial support to international students.
+International students often receive scholarships to Albion College, although our policies limit the maximum award for international students to 50 percent of the total cost of attendance.

-For further information about international student admission requirements, or for an international student application packet, please contact:
+For further information about international student admission requirements, please contact: